 Things to know about Padcev

 Because of its potential for serious side effects, people receiving treatment with enfortumab vedotin should be watched closely.
 The amount of enfortumab vedotin someone receives may need to be stopped or reduced if patients experience certain serious side effects.1

 Enfortumab vedotin should not be taken by pregnant women

 Enfortumab vedotin can cause harm to a developing fetus and should not be taken by women who are pregnant.
 While receiving enfortumab vedotin, males with female partners who can become pregnant, and females who can become pregnant, should both use contraceptives during treatment and for a period of time after completing treatment (patients should discuss appropriate birth control methods, and how long they need to use them, with their doctor).
-Females should not breastfeed during enfortumab vedotin treatment and for at least three weeks following the final dose - patients should discuss breastfeeding considerations with their doctor.1
+Females should not breastfeed during enfortumab vedotin treatment and for a period of time following the final dose - patients should discuss breastfeeding considerations with their doctor.1